Jasmine Birtles

 Now, let’s jump into the **best healthcare ETFs to buy in 2025** as a UK investor.

-This one’s a global healthcare smoothie, with ingredients from the likes of Johnson & Johnson, Pfizer, and UnitedHealth.
+This ETF offers global exposure to the healthcare sector, with holdings including Johnson & Johnson, Pfizer, and UnitedHealth.

 What’s to like?

-This ETF is great for long-term investors who want a one-stop shop for global healthcare.
+This ETF is ideal for long-term investors who want a one-stop shop for global healthcare exposure.

 Want a slice of the American healthcare market?
-This ETF focuses entirely on big US players- the heavy-hitters like Merck, J&J, and UnitedHealth Group.
+This **healthcare ETF** focuses entirely on big US players — Merck, Johnson & Johnson, and UnitedHealth Group.

 Why it’s worth a look:

 This one’s a bit different.
-Rather than simply tracking an index, it’s actively managed — so the fund managers can switch things up when markets get twitchy.
+Rather than simply tracking an index, it’s actively managed — so the fund managers can adapt to changing market conditions.

 Here’s what makes it interesting:

-This ETF is ideal for those who like the idea of active management and want a bit more exposure to innovation and wellness trends.
+This **healthcare ETF** is perfect for investors who want active management and exposure to innovation and wellness trends.

-Now here’s a modern twist.
-This ETF doesn’t just look at hospitals and medicine, it also dives into health foods, fitness, mental wellbeing, and everything in between.
+This modern **healthcare fund** doesn’t just invest in hospitals and medicine — it also targets health foods, fitness, mental wellbeing, and sustainable living.

 Why it stands out:

-Yes, this one’s US-domiciled (so bear in mind the tax implications), but Vanguard is the go-to name for low-cost, high-quality ETFs.
+Yes, this one’s US-domiciled (so bear in mind the tax implications), but Vanguard is known for low-cost, high-quality ETFs.

 Here’s why we like it: